Gesamtkunstwerk: Background

-The term was developed by the German writer and philosopher K. F. E. Trahndorff in his 1827 essay Ästhetik oder Lehre von Weltanschauung und Kunst (or 'Aesthetics, or Theory of Philosophy of Art').
+The term was developed by the German writer and philosopher K. F. E. Trahndorff in his 1827 essay Ästhetik oder Lehre von Weltanschauung und Kunst (or 'Aesthetics, or Doctrine of Worldview and Art').
 The German opera composer Richard Wagner used the term in two 1849 essays, and the word has become particularly associated with his aesthetic ideals.
 It is unclear whether Wagner knew of Trahndorff's essay.

+In France in the 1850s, Viollet-le-Duc was a proponent of integrating major arts (architecture) and minor arts (decorative arts) into un art total.
+This led to fierce combat with the Beaux Arts academy in Paris who refused Viollet-le-Duc's educational reforms in 1863.
+If his ideas had little success in France they spread around Europe through his teachings and books, like his Reasoned dictionary of French architecture and furniture.
+This book influenced an entire span of young architects around the world; John Ruskin used it intensely to teach his Arts and Crafts students (William Morris, Burne-Jones, Rossetti, Philip Webb), the entire Art Nouveau movement in Europe, and the modernists thereafter.
+An example is the Maison Tasel de Horta in Brussels or the Villa Cavrois in Croix in the Nord department, designed by the architect Robert-Mallet Stevens.

 In the 20th century, some writers applied the term to some forms of architecture, while others applied it to film and mass media.